LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Aime/Mazikeen.md

 ##### Personality Traits
 - Humorous
+- Greedy
--
+- Free-spirited

 ##### Long Term Goals
+- Find out who the girl in the picture is
-- Would like to find a way home or a new home
+- Find a way to recover memory
-- Take revenge on those that brought you to Seni

-##### Additional Goals
-- Learn more about Family History
-- Commune with Kaede
-- Find out why Chimo-Nahagi locals are aiding in foreign slave trade
+- Find out why you awoke in a crater

+##### Secondary Goals

 ##### Motivations
 After being taken as a slave and forced into a new land, Bismuth desires to find a place of safety for himself and his brother.
 And if possible take revenge on those that brought him here.